tuomaseerola/onsetsync/README.md

 <img src="man/figures/README-synch2isochron-1.png" width="75%" />

-There are several variants of this summary that create different summaries of the onsets across the beats, but let’s move on.
+There are several variants of this visualisation that create alternative summaries of the onsets across the beats, but let’s move on.

-To what degree are the pairs of instruments synchronised in this example?
+To what degree are the pairs of instruments synchronised to each other in this example?
 Since the instruments usually play widely different amounts of onsets in a piece, and these are bound to be at different beats sub-divisions, the mutual amount of comparable onsets for each pair varies often dramatically.
 In order to keep the mean and standard deviations comparable, we will randomly sample joint onsets for both instruments.